alikhizarsohal/UI-Assignment/README.md

-# UI Assignment - Pixel Perfect Design
+# UI Training Assignment - Pixel Perfect Design

 This repository contains the source code for my UI assignment, completed during the first week of my internship at **Devsinc**.
 The project was based on a Figma design provided by the team and developed using **HTML** and **CSS** to achieve a pixel-perfect match with the design specifications.